Extension Logo

 Choosing the right plant for your available light

 Overhanging roofs can block light for part of the day.
-Even though this window is south-facing with plenty of natural light, the plants get indirect light for much of the day.
+This window is south-facing with plenty of natural light, but the plants get indirect light for much of the day.

 Before getting a plant or starting seeds, determine the quality and hours of natural light in your space.
 Then choose plants with light requirements that match your indoor environment.